sonniebailey/sonniebailey.github.io/about-content.md

 **Fairhaven Wealth: the TL;DR**

-- Fairhaven Wealth provides a single service which consists primarily of two 3-hour conversations, with one or more short emails summarising the key points of the conversations.
+- Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, with one or more short emails summarising the key points of the conversations.

 - Prepare as much or as little as you like for these conversations.
-We don't ask you to fill in any forms, or provide any specific information prior to th first conversation.
-(If there's information that might be useful, we'll ask you during/after the first conversation.)
+We don't ask you to fill in any forms, or provide any specific information prior to the first conversation.
+If there's information that might be useful, we'll ask you during or after the first conversation.

 - Cost is $6,000 (including GST). $1,000 is paid upfront and the remaining $5,000 is paid after the second meeting on a "5-star" basis, linked to whether the service met or exceeded your expectations.